simonem/PhD_Thesis/research.md

 ## Research overview

 The work in this thesis is based on interpretative case study [@Klein:1999bm; @Walsham:2006bo] and design research [@Hevner:2010fy; @March:1995gm].
-The research followed a *user centred approach* process [@MAGUIRE:2001dp; @Gulliksen:2003hd], based on exploratory studies and design work following in multiple iterations.
+The work followed a *user centred approach* [@MAGUIRE:2001dp; @Gulliksen:2003hd], based on exploratory studies and design work following in multiple iterations.

 Adopting an interpretative case study approach is motivated by the two first research questions (RQ1-RQ2): it is demanded to develop un understanding of the crisis domains, for which I didn’t have any previous knowledge.
 To this goal the primary method adopted was *field study*.
 Running user studies into the wild, during full scale simulation of crisis response work, was essential in order to build an understanding the settings to design for.